- High-quality white and coloured bulbs

 If you don’t have any other Hive Devices or SmartThings, however, Philips Hue is a better choice.
 It has a wider choice of bulb fitting, plus LED strips, and has a great range of dedicated switches and motion sensors.

-Neat connected light bulbs, but the lack of dedicated switches and a slightly clunky app curb their appeal.
+Neat connected light bulbs, but the lack of dedicated switches curb their appeal.